 When you register for the Flat Rate scheme for the first time, HMRC allows you to apply a 1% discount in the first year.

-For VAT Registered business, a VAT return is required (usually every quarter) to tell HMRC how much VAT you have paid and received.
-All VAT Returns are filed online, and can usually be handled by your accounting software.
-Depending on your income and expenses you may need to to make a VAT payment to HMRC or you may be owed a refund.
+For a registered business, a VAT return is required (usually every quarter) to tell HMRC how much VAT you have paid and received.
+All VAT returns are filed online, and can usually be handled by your accounting software.
+Depending on your income and expenses, you may need to make a VAT payment to HMRC or you may be owed a refund.

 What should I do next?